vmartinv/tiger-compiler/README.md

     sudo pacman -S sdl2 sdl2_image sdl2_mixer sdl2_ttf

-2. Running:
+2. Run in a terminal:
   > cd juego

   > cd make run

 Screenshot:

 ![Screenshot of first level of the game](https://raw.githubusercontent.com/vmartinv/compiler/master/screenshots/juego.png)

 ### file opener
 All source files start with `tiger` and there are many files with the same name but different extensions (some come from compilation subproducts).
 For this reason we found ourselves spending a lot of time looking for the specific files we wanted to open.
 For this reason we made a small script to list and open the sources files easily.
+Implementation is in `src/e` and is written in Bash.

 Screenshot:

 ![Screenshot of file opener](https://raw.githubusercontent.com/vmartinv/compiler/master/screenshots/e_script.png)

 ## Compiler stages